 To spread HOPE, Love & the Peace of Christ through a healing hug!

-Kathy & Devin Householder want to share the hope that they have found through Jesus while looking for alternative medical therapies for a cancer diagnosis.
-Kathy has battled triple-negative breast cancer for a year.
-She completed two different aggressive chemotherapies, had a mastectomy with reconstruction followed by 25 rounds of radiation and had expectations that the battle was won.
-She went in to get the “all clear” PET scan, had planned a party with 60+ of her biggest supporters and was feeling great!
+Kathy & Devin want to share the hope that they have found through Jesus while looking for alternative medical therapies for a cancer diagnosis.
+Kathy battled triple-negative breast cancer for a year, beginning July 2023.
+She completed two different aggressive chemotherapies, had a mastectomy with reconstruction followed by 25 rounds of radiation.
+She went for her after treatment scan in August 2024 knowing she would get the “all clear” to move on with life!
+She was feeling good and getting stronger!
+She had planned a “cancer free” party with 60+ of her biggest supporters and was feeling great!

-Much to their surprise, something suspicious was found and further testing was done.
-They were SHOCKED to find that there were lesions on her spine which ended up being the same cancer that was originally part of her breast cancer.
-The metastasis had not moved into any lymph nodes, so that was good news, but they got busy planning an attack of what to do next.
+Much to her surprise, something suspicious was found on her scan and further testing was done.
+She was SHOCKED to find that there were lesions on her spine.
+This ended up being the same cancer that had metastasized to two places in her spine.
+Luckily it had not moved into any lymph nodes, so that was good news, so they got busy planning an attack of what to do next.
 Her feeling was that there had to be a root cause and that had not been addressed through her chemo, surgery and radiation phase of her healing.
 They knew God had a plan and would give them the answers they needed.

-Kathy wanted to do alternative therapy along the way, but her oncologist would not allow her during her “standard of care” treatment and immunotherapy.
+Kathy had always wanted to do alternative therapy along the way, but her oncologist would not allow her during her “standard of care” treatment and immunotherapy.
 During her treatment, she pulled out all the stops.
-She switched to a vegan diet, drank 64 ounces of carrot juice a day (that she juiced herself for the most part), took supplements, walked every day, and got back into the gym and she felt well enough.
-She had really been getting her strength back and was feeling good when they got this news.
+She switched to a vegan diet, drank 64 ounces of carrot juice a day, took supplements, walked every day, and got back into the gym and she felt well enough.
+She had really been getting her strength back and was feeling good when they got this new diagnosis.
 The oncologist stopped the last immunotherapy she was supposed to receive and gave them little hope for the future than managing the symptoms.

-After processing through all this new information, Kathy contacted her friend whose husband had completed some alternative therapies.
+After processing through all this new information, Kathy contacted a friend whose husband had completed some alternative therapies.
 As only God would have it, they were having an open house the very next day, so they visited Humanizing Medicine.
 They were able to have someone one-on-one time with everyone in the clinic, including the doctor.
 They left with a ton of HOPE and started treatments a few days later.
-This combined with their strong Christian faith they placed their hope in Christ, who they know lead them to this clinic called Humanizing Medicine.
+This combined with their strong Christian faith they placed their hope in Christ, who they know lead them to this clinic.

-Since those treatments started, she’s found her way to a great Integrative Oncologist that embraces alternative therapies!
-They also have had a consult with Hope4Cancer and are planning to do an intensive 22-day set of therapies at their Mexico clinic very soon.
-More donations are needed for this and we need your help!
+Since those treatments started, she’s found her way to a great Integrative Oncologist that embraced alternative therapies!
+She and Devin had a consult with Hope4Cancer decided to visit and start with their 22-days of therapies at their Cancun, Mexico clinic.

 Have you been hugged today?
 It might seem like a silly question, but the benefits of hugging can be nearly as beneficial as the benefits of your other healthy habits like exercise, meditation, and more.
 Below are some the proven benefits of reaching out to someone for a warm embrace: